kainiklas/filament-scout/README.md

 ### Meilisearch (BETA)

-If you are using [Meilisearch](https://www.meilisearch.com/), you may want to try the plugin `FilamentMeilisearchPlugin` which supports context highlighting.
+If you are using [Meilisearch](https://www.meilisearch.com/), you may want to try the GlobalSearchProvider `MeilisearchGlobalSearchProvider` which supports context highlighting.

-If you are using "globalSearchResultDetails" you need to adapt this in the following way:
+If you implement `getGlobalSearchResultDetails()` you need to adapt this in the following way:

 ```php
 public static function getGlobalSearchResultDetails(Model $record): array